Part 2 confirmed, baby! Let’s gooooooooo!

 And the music!
 Oh my god, dude, the music in this movie is incredible!
 There’s a huge variety between tracks and they’re all fairly memorable!
 I love how creative it can get with the instruments.
 They managed to work the bagpipes into this movie without it becoming painful on the ears!

 I do not like the bagpipes, I’m sorry.

 All of the actors are doing a phenomenal job, as well.
 Oscar Isaac kills it as Leto Atreides.
 Jason Mamoa as Duncan Idaho was my favorite, although Josh Brolin as Gurney Halleck is close behind it.
 Even Chang Chen did an incredible job, despite Dr. Yueh’s lack of screen time and dialogue.
 There legitimately isn’t a bad actor in this whole movie!

-A common critique I’ve heard is in regards to Timothée Chalamet’s performance as Paul.
+A common critique I’ve heard is in regard to Timothée Chalamet’s performance as Paul.
 I can see why; he can be very cold and monotone at times.
 To which I ask: have you read the book?
-If not, let me assure you: that is one-hundred percent intentional.
+If not, let me assure you: that is one hundred percent intentional.
 In fact, I’d argue that Chalamet’s version of the character is far more emotional than the book version!
-He can be very quiet, distant, and strange at times like Paul is in the source material.
+He can be quiet, distant, and strange at times like Paul in the source material.
 But every now and then, we get a little glimpse of emotion that feels really genuine and impactful.
 I’d argue that this guy is one of the best actors in the movie, if not the best!